samdyra/PintuWebsite/README.md

 ## Features

-- Template Website that track the crypto token price using PINTU API
+- Website that track the crypto token price using PINTU API
 - Fully responsive! you can open it clearly in mobile, tab, or dekstop

 ## How this Website is Made